Slovenia may be Europe’s best kept secret.

 There’s a couple of areas throughout Slovenia that are prime hiking country.
 The most popular areas are around Lake Bled and Lake Bohinj.
 These areas are perfect as a base as they are serviced by many hostels, hotels and guesthouses and have facilities such as supermarkets, ATMs and restaurants.

-Triglav National Park is where most of the hiking action is in Slovenia.
-The national park boasts many hiking trails and mountains, including Slovenia’s highest mountain, the 2,863m Mt Triglav.
+Triglav National Park is where most of the hiking action is in Slovenia ranging from short jaunts to epic multi-day treks hut to hut.
+The national park boasts many hiking trails and mountains, including Slovenia’s highest mountain, the 2,864m Mt Triglav.

-To access Triglav National Park, your best base is in the town of Stara Fuzina near Lake Bohinj.
-There’s lots of guesthouses here so it’s easy to find accommodation.
+To access Triglav National Park, your best base is either in the town of Stara Fuzina near Lake Bohinj or Bohinjska Bistrica.
+There’s lots of guesthouses and a couple of hostels in both these locations so it’s easy to find accommodation.
+There’s also a free shuttle bus that services several key trailheads from Lake Bohinj and Bohninjska Bistrica in the summer months between June 22 and early September.

 Experience and fitness level